sebastiengiordano/OC__DA_Python_P4/README.md

 2. Start or restart a tournament:
 <p align="justify">
   This option allow you to show filtered or sorted tournament.
-  Then you can start one of them; or restart it if all rounds have'nt been played.
+  Then you can start one of them; or restart it if all rounds haven't been played.
 </p>

 <br>